top of page

 The location of many of the theaters was further downtown.
 It's hard to imagine, but real estate up near where the Theater District is now was actually cheaper and that's how some of the theaters came to move to where it is now.
 Believe it or not, this was all in the mid 1800s.
 Development in technology and better finances for New Yorkers meant that plays could run later in the day (more transportation and better facilities) and New York's nightlife started to evolved around entertainment such as Broadway.

 Let's go back to that small town kid who wants to be a star.
 The journey is not as bleak as the old films may project.
 While true Broadway is most definitely in Manhattan, the road leading to that road can be anywhere: a school stage, a local theater, that time-honored sub-genre of stock, colleges, even theme parks and cruise lines.
-All of them look to Broadway to set the standard: acting, singing, dancing, even the musicians in the pit.
+All of them look to Broadway to set the standard: acting, singing, dancing, even the musicians in the pit, production values, sets, lighting, costumes.
 If you want to make it as a stage performer, whether you make it to an actual Broadway stage or not, the level, the quality is the same: it has to be good enough as if you were on Broadway.

 The NYC Traveler at the Museum of Broadway